percy/percy-puppeteer/RELEASING.md

 # Releasing

-Releasing of the `@percy/puppeteer` package is handled automatically with the [semantic-release](https://github.com/semantic-release/semantic-release) package.
+Releasing of the `percy-playwright` package is handled automatically with the [semantic-release](https://github.com/semantic-release/semantic-release) package.